-Current Members and Adviser are detailed in Schedule 1 to this Terms of Reference document.
+Current members are detailed in Schedule 1.

-5.2 Members Obligations
+4.2 Members Obligations

 Members must at all times act with reasonable care and diligence in the performance and discharge of official duties.
 All members of the Committee will be required to abide by the Council's Statutory Code of Conduct.